01

 How eAviora connects them

-eAviora is the AI-native aviation safety intelligence platform designed around exactly this loop.
-The four artefacts share one operational graph.
-Cross-module propagation is structural, not narrative.
+eAviora is the aviation safety intelligence and oversight platform built around exactly this loop, and the loop is live today.
+The four artefacts share one connected operation, so cross-module propagation is structural, not narrative.

 In practice:

-- Occurrence intake routes to classification (AI proposal, human approval) and links to a hazard.
+• Occurrenceintake routes to classification — a specialist safety agent proposes, a human approves — and links to a hazard.

-- The hazard's top events appear in bowtie diagrams.
-Each barrier's effectiveness is derived from open audit findings, recent occurrence-driven bypasses, and relevant training records.
+• The hazard's top events render in bowtie diagrams.
+Each barrier carries a per-record effectiveness rating — effective, partially effective, ineffective or missing — derived from open audit findings, recent occurrence-driven bypasses, and relevant training records.

-- The SPI counters for the top events update the moment an occurrence is classified.
+• The SPI counters for the top events recompute the moment an occurrence is classified.
 Threshold breaches surface as alerts.

 The relevant surfaces: SMS module, Actions (CAPA), Safety analytics.
 See the Buyer's Guide or contact us to discuss your operation.